-Technical barrier elements are engineered equipment, such as the BOP.
-Technical barriers must meet the performance standards for the operation - temperature/pressures rating, shear capacity, etc. Each technical barrier is designed, pressure and/or function tested to confirm required integrity for the 2022 drilling program.
+Technical barrier elements are engineered equipment, such as a BOP.
+Technical barriers must meet the performance standards for the operation (i.e., temperature / pressure ratings, shear capacity, etc.).
+Each technical barrier is designed, pressure and/or function tested to confirm required integrity for the 2024 drilling program.